-(A Collaborative Effort of Studios on the Park, the San Luis Obispo County Diversity Coalition, the SLO County YMCA, and the Boys & Girls Clubs of the Mid-Central Coast)
+(A Collaborative Effort of Studios on the Park, the San Luis Obispo County Diversity Coalition, and the SLO County YMCA)

 Recent years have witnessed growing racial and intergroup tensions over expanding American multiculturalism—including, sadly, growing public conflict and violence.
 In ways rarely before seen in our modern history, racially-charged police shootings, anti-immigrant sentiment, and associated public discord have truly tested our national creed: E Pluribus Unum (From Many, One).